-Domesticated is a self-organized show by Chelsea College of Arts Fine Art students that took place between March 6th-8th 2020, and included two of my pieces, Things You Should Know and Apron Talk.
+Domesticated is a self-organized open-studio by Chelsea College of Arts Fine Art students that took place between March 6th-8th 2020, including two of my pieces, Things You Should Know and Apron Talk.

 DOMESTICATED represents a subjective art practice centred on the individual’s presence within a wider community, in contrast to a white-space gallery.
 Brought to you by Chelsea College of Arts Fine Art students, the show is set in an open-studio style domestic space, where the curation of the show can be considered a piece itself.

 DOMESTICATED understands routine as the ritual through which the gendered discipline of the body is built and interiorized, questioning the symbolic violence upon female-identifying bodies in the realm of the domestic.